seblhaire/uploader/README.md

     * `'filecontainerclass'` : file container class.
 Default: `'d-flex uploadres'`.
     * `'errorfn'`: function to process  file upload error if you don't want to use default one.
 Function name or null.
 Default `null`.
     *  `'resultdivclass'` : class of file list container.
 Default: `'uploadresdiv'`-
-    * `'csrfrefreshroute'`: route to a function that refreshes csrf token.
     * `'delurl'`: route to file delete controller function that can be called in file results.
 Default: `null`.
     * `'resultbaseurl'`: base url used to build urls.
 Default: `null`.
     * `'additionalparamsfn'`: function that adds parameters to upload function.
 Default: `null`.